frequently asked questions

 A Free Discovery Call - 15-20 minutes

-Meet Dr. Sarah Sue, in person or over the phone, to get your questions answered, receive clarifications about services provided, “feel it out,” explore teaching opportunities, etc. Taking someone new on into your healing & medical team is an important decision.
+Meet Sarah Sue, in person or over the phone, to get your questions answered, receive clarifications about services provided, “feel it out,” explore teaching opportunities, etc. Taking someone new on into your healing & medical team is an important decision.

 First Visit / Session - 60-90 minutes